Selling Your First Gig on Fiverr

 See also: A Typical Design Process

-Finally, you can now publish your first gig!
+Finally, publish your first Gig!

-TIPS TO SUCCESS
+TIPS TO SUCCESS ON FIVERR

 With Fiverr’s Levels system, building a solid reputation is easy as long as you follow their guidelines.
-As stated on the site, great customer service, on time delivery, high quality service and great ratings will earn you a new level status and benefits.
+As stated on the site, “great customer service, on time delivery, high quality service and great ratings will earn you a new level status and benefits.”

-Be aware that late orders will also affect your ratings.
+Be aware that late orders will affect your ratings.
 Some clients will request a modification at the last minute.
 Even worse, if you deliver an order with ten hours left and the client requests a modification eleven hours later, the order will be late.

 Fiverr hasn’t really looked into the issue yet.
-However, one (unofficially) workaround is discuss further modifications with the client through the inbox instead of the gig page.
+However, one (unofficially) workaround is discuss further modifications with the client through the inbox instead of the Gig page.
 Most clients are quite understanding in such cases, so don’t be afraid to explain the situation to them.

 It can be hard to accept the fact that your services are essentially worth $5 on Fiverr.
 With competitors offering cutthroat prices, you might even consider undervaluing your services.
-However, competing on price will only result in a downward spiral, and leave a bad taste in your mouth.
+However, competing on price will only result in a downward spiral and leave a bad taste in your mouth.
 In many instances, these so-called designers will come up with designs that are low quality or even worse, copied from others.

 Once you have build a solid reputation on Fiverr, you might actually be overwhelmed by too many orders.
 There’s nothing wrong with earning more income — but be careful not to burn yourself out.
 As the saying goes, slow and steady wins the race.
 Be sure to pace yourself and set turnaround times that won’t hurt your productivity and mental health.